 In areas like cellars, basements, and other low-lying spots on the property, which are rarely found here in Houston, pumps are a common addition to the drainage system.
 These pumps are designed to operate whenever a flooding condition exists, forcing the water out of the space before it can cause damage.
 Pumps come in different sizes and styles depending on how much water regularly builds up and how far it needs to be moved away from your home.

 Area drains are another simple solution, usually installed at the center of a low point.
 This draws the water down so that it can be carried away without needing to run a pump or other equipment.
 Drains are usually installed around the exterior of your house if there is too much water pooling in the area.

 While gutters and downspouts are not typically installed by drainage professionals, they do provide the first line of defense in moving water away from your home.
 If your downspouts are too short, or if your gutters are leaking, they may be allowing water to fall close to your foundation, allowing the water to create havoc on the soil that surrounds your home.
 By repairing these exterior components, you could overcome some of the challenges of proper drainage and make it easier for your existing drains and grading to do their jobs.

-If you are worried about water damage to your Houston home's foundation, it's a good time to start learning about your drainage options.
+If you are worried about water damage to your Houston home’s foundation, it’s a good time to start learning about your drainage options.
 Get to know the drainage systems you already have in place, and consider whether you need to repair or replace some of the components to handle additional water.
-If water has been seeping into your foundation for a long time, call Allied Foundation and we can conduct and inspection for cracks, leaks and signs of mold that often occur where water is prevalent.
-Don't wait until a serious problem occurs to deal with your drainage issues.
+If water has been seeping into your foundation for a long time, call Allied Foundation and we can conduct an inspection for cracks, leaks, and signs of mold that often occur where water is prevalent.
+Don’t wait until a serious problem occurs to deal with your drainage issues.
 Call today and learn more.